theovassiliou/hc2-tools/README.md

 ## Running the tests

-We are using to different make targets for running tests.
+We are using two different make targets for running tests.

 ```shell
 make test